 The priesthood will most certainly put forth every effort to perform the sacrifice of the red heifer on the Mount of Olives, but much of the Mount of Olives is under the control of Arabs who are opposed to the Jewish religion, so if the location chosen for the sacrifice is controlled by the Arabs, there will have to be political, military, or supernatural intervention, or some other arrangement made in order to allow the priesthood continual access to this place of sacrifice.

-- The test and curse for adultery cannot be preformed without holy water, which requires the ashes of the red heifer.
+The test and curse for adultery cannot be performed without holy water, which requires the ashes of the red heifer.
 See.
 Num.5:17-28.

 According to orthodox rabbis and scripture, the red heifer must be totally red, without physical defect, never been put under the yoke, and be three years old, otherwise it is unsuitable for sacrifice (Num.19:2; Jer.38:34).
 Some orthodox rabbis believe that, even as few as three black or white hairs or red hair mixed with any other color, renders the animal unacceptable for sacrifice.
 Although there seems to be some disagreement about how red is red, this will all be sorted out when God deems the time is right for the sacrifice.

 Because God is guiding the events that lead up to the building of a new temple at Jerusalem, we can be sure that he will provide a red heifer at the right time without the intervention of humans.

 There are two opposing opinions as to how many red heifers have been sacrificed to date: One source says there have been seven and another says there have been nine.
 Either way, it is important to note that it is a rare sacrifice and the number of red heifers sacrificed is important from a symbolic and perhaps a prophetic point of view.